jbcodeforce/vuejs-studies/docs/index.md

  }
  ```

-* data object can be injected via data binding in a reactive way: when properties of this data object change, Vue reacts to and digests the changes.
+* Data object can be injected via data binding in a reactive way: when properties of this data object change, Vue reacts to and digests the changes.

  ```js
  // in template